bwssytems/restful-harmony/README.md

 ```
 ## Available Arguments
 ### -Dserver.port=`<port>`
 Optional: The server defaults to running on port 8081.
-If you're already running a server (like openHAB) on 8081, -Dserver.port=`<port>` on the command line.
+If you're already running a server (like openHAB) on 8081, use -Dserver.port=`<port>` on the command line.
 ```
 java -jar -Dserver.port=8081 restful-harmony-0.X.Y.jar <harmony hub ip> <harmony user name> <harmony password>
 ```
+### -Dbutton.sleep=`<milliseconds>`
+Optional: The server defaults to using 100 milliseconds between button presses.
+If this is not recognized very well by your device, use -Dbutton.sleep=`<milliseconds>` on the command line.
 ### `<harmony hub ip>`
 Required: This is the IP address of your harmony hub.
 ### `<harmony user name>`